 - Write unique content for each page instead of copying it from a manufacturer's site to avoid a duplicate content penalty while maximizing the strength of your target keywords.

 - Check for any manual penalties in Google Search Console.
-A penalty may be given for duplicate content, toxic backlinks, etc. You will need to follow up any penalties immediately to avoid a loss in rankings.
+A penalty may occur for duplicate content, toxic backlinks, etc. You will need to follow up any penalties immediately to avoid a loss in rankings.

 - Have any of your previous customers reviewed your products?
 Show their reviews on the appropriate product pages to inform customers and increase your authority.
 Create company profiles on Amazon, Yelp, and other popular opinion-sharing sites to drive customers back to your eCommerce site.